colorado-blue-spruce-2

 Colorado Blue Spruce (Picea pungens ‘Glauca’)

 Another good spruce tree that will do great in the Southwest.
-This Evergreen conifer and has a symmetrical, pyramidal form.
-Blue-grey pine needles and a moderate grower grows up to 40 to 60 feet high, 10 to 20 feet wide.
+This Evergreen conifer has a symmetrical, pyramidal form.
+Blue-grey pine needles and a moderate grower group to 40 to 60 feet high, and 10 to 20 feet wide.
 It can take full sun and is an excellent pine for that forest look.

 The Fat Albert Blue Spruce (Picea pungens)